Salesforce-Industries-Process-Library/Public-Sector-Solutions-Processes/README.md

   ## License and Permit Management Processes ##
     - Apply for Business Authorization
     - Apply for Indiviual Authorization
-    - Assess Your LIcense or Permit Needs
+    - Assess Your License or Permit Needs
     - File a Complaint
     - Search for License or Permit Holder
     - Violation Fee